uvapl/uva-prog-physics/30 Week 3/10 Python Practice 3/20 Exercises.md

 Check out the lines of text in between the sets of `'''`, underneath the definition.
 This is called a *docstring*, and is handy to use to tell other programmers what parameters to pass in, and what your program does.

+**First**, add a docstring to the function you wrote in the previous problem.

 In this problem, you'll write a function to play this game; we've outlined it for you.
 It may seem tricky, so break it down into parts.
 Like many programs,